 Stretching and heat

-In instances where the muscle has been completely torn or pulled away from the bone, it is important to reconnect the muscle to restore some element of function to the lower leg.
+If the muscle has been completely torn or pulled away from the bone, it is important to reconnect the muscle to restore some function to the lower leg.
 This requires emergency surgery.